sotchenkov/sotchenkov/README.md

 ## Open to work

-I'm open to DevOps, infrastructure, and full-stack opportunities — especially with startups and small teams where I can take ownership and help build products end to end
+I'm open to DevOps, infrastructure, and full-stack opportunities — especially with startups and small teams where I can help build products end to end